paulhibbitts/published-markdown-files/leap-into-open-publishing-session-guide.md

 ### Share Your Findings

-Post your decoded styling list in the session chat and share if any parameters were unexpected or gave you ideas for your own styling!
+Feel free to post your decoded styling list in the session chat and share if any parameters were unexpected or gave you ideas for your own styling!

 ---